adobe-type-tools/psautohint/README.md

     python python/autohint.py

-The old `authintexe` binary can be also built by running:
+The old `autohintexe` binary can be also built by running:

     make